williampeng20/environmental-cv-research/README.md

 ## Log

+### Objective
+To accurately identify and count charcoal objects from an image sample.

 ### Week 1
 Ran Canny-Edge Detection and then found contours from binary image produced from edge detection.
 Results were poor, only half of objects were detected, and many contours recognized negative space or reflections.